 - All Front of House spot lights have been changed from 50W bulbs to 4W LED lights .
 We have also installed movement sensors for the lights in all front of house toilets so they only come on when people are in the room.

 - The taps in the toilets are all push button so they are never left running and the flushes are all dual flush, with an Eco Flush sticker to encourage water saving.

-- We separate all our waste and an average of 96% is recycled , this includes having food waste bins for staff and plastic recycling inside the auditorium.
+- We separate all our waste and an average of 98% is recycled , this includes having food waste bins for staff and mixed recycling inside the auditorium.

 - We use rechargeable batteries in our radio mics and encourage touring productions to collect and donate their old batteries to the Hamlet Centre so they can use them to their full potential.
 Some of the big productions can use up to 75 batteries a show and they will only use them once!

-- We source our food and drink locally and changed from a national programme supplier to a local company
+- We source our food and drink locally.

 - We have signed up to a 100% renewable energy tariff .

 - Replaced our old 1972 boilers with new more energy efficient ones